 Chiropractic Collections Services

-If your patients owe you money and you struggle to get paid for your hard work, our chiropractic collections services may be able to help you.
+If your patients owe you money and you struggle to get paid for your hard work, our chiropractic collections services at Genesis may be able to help you.
 Today, there is an ever-increasing problem of patients not paying their medical bills.
 The average chiropractic clinic works on a 10 to 15 percent profit margin.
 If 3 percent of patients are not paying their bills, 30 to 45 percent of the net profit may be gone!

 Primary Reasons for Non-Payment